Radiative corrections for factorized jet observables in heavy ion collisions: One loop results for medium induced functions

 \section{One loop results for medium induced functions}

-In this section we will look at the complete set of radiative corrections upto Next-to-Leading Order for our medium soft and jet function.
+In this section we will look at the complete set of radiative corrections upto Next-to-Leading order for our medium soft and jet function.
 To compute the result for the Soft function, we need to assume a form for the density matrix of the medium.
-A relevant choice is a thermal density matrix \bea \rho = \frac{e^{-\beta H_S}}{\text{Tr}\Big[e^{-\beta H_s}\Big]} \eea The tree level result for the Soft function along with partial one loop results for the medium jet function corresponding to elastic collisions with the medium were presented in \cite{Vaidya:2020lih}.
+A relevant choice is a thermal density matrix \bea \rho = \frac{e^{-\beta H_S}}{\text{Tr}\Big[e^{-\beta H_s}\Big]} \eea It should be emphasized that the RG equations for this function are independent of the state that is chosen for the medium since they are a property of the operator.
+The tree level result for the Soft function along with partial one loop results for the medium jet function corresponding to elastic collisions with the medium were presented in \cite{Vaidya:2020lih}.
 Here we will evaluate the one loop corrections for the medium Soft function as well as the remainder of the one loop medium jet function which correspond to medium induced radiation.